 Not all houses in those suburbs (expensive as they may be) are gorgeous.
 There are some low-income people in all suburbs.
 Some are pensioners living in the family home (risen gigantically in market value), who can no longer afford to maintain it properly.
-You see some jolting sights, especially in Subiaco: small, ancient weatherboard homes, with rust-spotted metal roofs, which look like they are about to fall, next to a mansion that rose last year after the demolition of two old houses.
+You see some jolting sights, especially in Subiaco: small, ancient weatherboard homes, with rust-spotted metal roofs, which look like they are about to fall, next to a mansion that rose last year after the demolition of three old houses.

 One more thing.
 Some of these celebrated suburbs are inconvenient if you have to travel to the city every day.
 Take Peppermint Grove.
 A suburb that has houses and grounds that are so grand they would have satisfied Scarlett O'Hara.
 But all owners there are burdened with the same rush-hour grind along the Stirling Highway.
 Decades ago, traffic was little trouble.
 So people in Peppermint Grove had an easy run up the 'big' Stirling Highway.
 No more.
 Gone with the wind.